mauricenaef/dravet/app/public/wp-content/plugins/advanced-gutenberg/readme.txt

 1. Latest posts and WooCommerce products blocks

 == Changelog ==

+= 1.10.4 =
+ * Fix : Blocks validation error on multisite and author users

 = 1.10.3 =
  * Fix : Compatibility with Wordpress 5.1.0